vippsas/vipps-design-guidelines/README.md

 * Don't display the Vipps logo or mark in a different or smaller size than the other payment options.

 ## Vipps custom QR code
-With an agreement with Vipps, it is possible to link directly to a merchan domain by scanning a merchant URL with the camera in the Vipps app.
+With an agreement with Vipps, it is possible to link directly to a merchant domain by scanning a merchant URL with the camera in the Vipps app.

 ### Vipps QR code frame
 Always embed your QR codes pointing to you chosen URL inside a Vipps QR code frame.
 To improve your conversion rate, the frame and QR code should be placed somewhere natural and visible in the chosen purchase flow.